puybr/terraform-aws-ecs-cicd/README.md

 - Create an IAM user and apply the required permissions
 - Generate the AWS CLI access keys in the IAM console
 - Install and configure the AWS CLI:
-   - Create an additional profile or use the `default` profile
    - See the how-to guide [here](./fargate/README.md)
 - Configure the [Codestar Connection](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html)
 - Clone the repository